 - Advocacy; Gain referrals, references, advisory, and online reviews.

 All five customer success playbooks are important for data-driven methodology because they are triggered based on different trends in the data.
 At CSM practice, we help customers to harness data, extract actionable insights, and develop playbooks.
-A typical thought process and action plan for developing playbooks for risk is to:
+A typical thought process and action plan for developing playbooks for risk are to:

 - Plot the customer journey.